 - GRB carries “Delegated Lender” status with the SBA.
 This is the highest level of authority granted to process and close SBA loans.

 - We are an experienced SBA lender.
 According to the Rochester Business Journal, Genesee Regional Bank is the #1 SBA Lender in the Rochester area for 2020.
 The bank closed 45 SBA loans totaling $19.4 million.
-Those loans supported 851 jobs in our community.
+We are proud to note that those small business loans supported 851 jobs in our community.

 - Online and mobile convenience.
 Of course, GRB offers competitive rates and convenient online and mobile banking tools to manage your accounts and loans with ease.

 Business Lending for this Community

 In a normal year, GRB helps new and established businesses secure SBA funding for growth.
 But 2020 was anything but normal.
 Stepping up, GRB assisted more than 575 businesses in our local community with their Paycheck Protection Program (PPP) loans.
 As the COVID pandemic rocked our nation, GRB helped local businesses stay in business.